Which company has the cheapest car insurance in Florida for a bad driving record?

 Cheapest car insurance in Florida with multiple tickets

-This table shows Florida drivers how much multiple tickets increase premiums.
+This table shows drivers in Florida how much having multiple tickets can raise their insurance premiums.

 CompanyAverage annual premium for clean recordAnnual premium with a speeding ticket